Find A Loan Expert

 • Any remaining closing costs, as listed in the Closing Disclosure, are paid by the buyer.

-• The seller will sign documents to transfer property ownership.
+• Stanley Martin will sign documents to transfer property ownership.

 • The buyer will also sign the Closing Disclosure which lists all costs related to the home sale, as well as a mortgage note stating their promise to repay the loan and a mortgage or deed of trust securing the mortgage note.